WednyFernandes/traduzai/README.md

 # TraduzAI - Adobe Illustrator Translation Automation

-**TraduzAI: Automated Text Variables Creation and CSV Export for Adobe Illustrator - Perfect for Document Translation Workflows**
+**TraduzAI: Modern Interface for Automated Text Variables Creation and CSV Export - Perfect for Document Translation Workflows**

-*Created by [Wedny Fernandes](https://wednyfernandes.com.br) - Brazilian Design Automation Specialist*
+*Created by [Wedny Fernandes](https://wednyfernandes.com.br) - Brazilian Graphic Designer and Developer*

-This script automates the process of creating text variables in Adobe Illustrator by applying a custom action to multiple selected objects and optionally exporting the results to a CSV file - ideal for translation and localization workflows.
+This script provides a modern graphical interface for automating the process of creating text variables in Adobe Illustrator.
+With real-time progress tracking, batch processing, and customizable settings, it's the perfect tool for translation and localization workflows.

+> **Tested only on Adobe Illustrator 2025.**

+## 🎨 Modern Interface Features

+- **🖥️ Intuitive GUI**: Professional ScriptUI interface with real-time feedback
+- **📊 Progress Tracking**: Live progress bar showing processing status
+- **⏸️ Cancellation Control**: Stop processing at any time with cancel button
+- **💾 Automatic Backup**: Optional backup creation before processing
+- **⚙️ Live Configuration**: Edit action names and settings directly in the interface
+- **🎯 Batch Processing**: Processes objects in optimized batches of 10
+- **🔄 Smart Delays**: Optimized timing between batches for better performance

 ## 🌍 Perfect for Translation & Localization